dasha-shchep/LIIC/README.md

 `--steps`/`-s` Number of steps in LIIC

-Internal coordinate scan requires a working installation of OpenBabel, for now.
+Internal coordinate scan requires a working installation of OpenBabel, for Z-Matrix conversions, for now.

 A Kabsch optimisation routine can preceed the LIIC and is recommended in the case of cartesian coordinates, and also gives the RMSD between the two structures.
 It is invoked by the `--kabsch`/`-k` flag.